• Locations & Hours:

 Screenings and Services:

-• TB screening efforts are focused on high-risk individuals, including contacts to active TB cases, substance abusers, homeless persons, persons who test positive for HIV, persons in correctional facilities, and persons who come from countries with a high incidence of TB.
+• TB screening efforts are focused on high-risk individuals, including contacts to active TB cases, those with substance use disorders, homeless persons, persons who test positive for HIV, persons in correctional facilities, and persons who come from countries with a high incidence of TB.

 • The TB Program serves as a resource for community-based health care providers seeking information on screening, diagnosing, and treating TB.